allthingsclowd/K5_Angular_2_Example_Login/README.md

 To see a demo and further details go to http://jasonwatmore.com/post/2016/09/29/angular-2-user-registration-and-login-example-tutorial
 This version of the example uses SystemJS as the module loader.

-Install NodeJS (> v4) and NPM (> v3) from https://nodejs.org/en/download/, you can check the versions you have installed by running node -v and npm -v from the command line.

-Download the project source code from https://github.com/cornflourblue/angular2-registration-login-example

-Install all required npm packages by running npm install from the command line in the project root folder (where the package.json is located).

-Start the application by running npm start from the command line in the project root folder.